hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 Providers have:

 * Version: Terraform providers are versioned, allows you to specify the version of the provider to use
-* Data sources: Information that you can pull from the provider about your target environments. e.g. get a list of marketplace images or get an existing virtual network that's already been provisioned or subscription details of the target subsciption
+* Data sources: Information that you can pull from the provider about your target environments. e.g. get a list of marketplace images or get an existing virtual network that's already been provisioned or subscription details of the target subscription
 * Resources: e.g. create an Azure VM in a Vnet that you got from the data sources.
 * Modules: help deploy common configurations for that provider.
 These modules can be found on public terraform registry: `registry.terraform.io`
 * Authentication: